gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 ## Check Your Dependencies

 In your Gatsby project, you are going to have a lot of dependencies (which has their own dependencies as well) in your `node_modules/`.
 Therefore, it is important to check if any of them has a security issue.

-NPM make this possible since v6 by executing the `npm audit` in the command line.
+**Using `npm`**

+In npm, you can use the `npm audit` command to check your dependencies.
+It is available since v6.
+Check their [docs](https://docs.npmjs.com/cli/audit) for more options.

+**Using `yarn`**

+Similar to `npm`, you can use the `yarn audit` command.
+It is available since v1.12.0, not available in v2.
+Check their [docs](https://classic.yarnpkg.com/en/docs/cli/audit/) for more options.

 ## Content Security Policy (CSP)